The Open Institute for Social Science

 Writing and Research, our 1-year Higher Diploma (Level 5)

-The next session of our 1-year Post-Graduate Diploma begins February 15th, 2021.
-Applications are open now for rolling admission.
+Applications are now open for the next session of our 1-year Higher Diploma.
+The deadline for admissions is August 12, 2022.
+The semester begins September 1st.
 To begin your application process, please schedule a personal consultation by filling out the form below.

 If you have any additional questions about the course, you can reach us at [email protected]

 Applications are open for our next session in February 2023.Register for your individual consultation

 This one-year Higher Diploma program is designed to empower you with the skills most important to the new knowledge economy: writing, research, and critical thinking.
 You'll be challenged to push yourself in a rigorous and supportive environment, and you'll leave with a new capacity to make change in the world.